 The very first machine that was designed for, and made an espresso coffee, was designed, built and patented by the aforementioned Italian Angel Moriondo of Turin.
 He demonstrated his working prototype of the machine at the General Exposition of Turin in 1884.

-Moriondo was granted Patent 33/256 on 16th of May 1884.
-This is documented on pages 635 to 655 of 1884, second series edition of the Bollettino Delle Privative Industriali Del Regno D’Italia (The Italian Industrial Property Bulletin).
+Moriondo was granted Patent 33/256 on the 16th of May 1884.
+This is documented on pages 635 to 655 of 1884, the second series edition of the Bollettino Delle Privative Industriali Del Regno D’Italia (The Italian Industrial Property Bulletin).

 He was awarded a certificate of industrial title for his invention of a, and I quote “New steam machine for the instantaneous confection of coffee beverage, ‘A. Moriondo’ Method, Plate CXL”.